wsjk/Capstone_2/README.md

       DBSCAN is a density based algorithm – it assumes clusters for dense regions.
 It is also the first actual clustering algorithm we’ve looked at: it doesn’t require that every point be assigned to a cluster and hence doesn’t partition the data, but instead extracts the ‘dense’ clusters and leaves sparse background classified as ‘noise’.

+The parameters `eps` and `min_samples` are set to `0.2` and `7`, respectively.
+The results of the `DBSCAN` algorithm with the aforementioned parameter settings resulted in an estimate of 11 distinct clusters.
+Plots of the clusters for different pairs of principal components are shown below:

 ![dbscan](/report/clustering/DBSCAN.jpg?raw=true "")

+The `DBSCAN` algorithm appears to have performed better than `MiniBatchKMeans` based on visual inspection of the cluster plots.

 </p>
 </details>